History-deterministic Parikh Automata: Abstract

 This state of affairs motivates the study of intermediate forms of nondeterminism.
 Here, we investigate history-deterministic Parikh automata, i.e., automata whose nondeterminism can be resolved on the fly.
 This restricted form of nondeterminism is well-suited for applications which classically call for determinism, e.g., solving games and composition.

-We show that history-deterministic Parikh automata are strictly more expressive than deterministic ones, incomparable to unambiguous ones, and enjoy almost all of the closure and some of the algorithmic properties of deterministic automata.
+We show that history-deterministic Parikh automata are strictly more expressive than deterministic ones, incomparable to unambiguous ones, and enjoy almost all of the closure properties of deterministic automata.
+Finally, we investigate the complexity of resolving nondeterminism in history-deterministic Parikh automata.